mdibella-dev/mdb-license-management/README.md

 # Marco Di Bella &mdash; License Management
 A Plugin for establishing a rudimentary image rights management, which is integrated into the media library of WordPress.

+- NOT FOR USE IN PRODUCTION WEBSITES -

 <br>

 ## Development Info